-- a) a written explanation why the proceeds have to be accumulated beyond 24 months; - b) any other sources of revenues associated with the planned project or event; - c) a list of expenditures associated with the planned project or event; and - d) timelines for the anticipated disbursement of the accumulated proceeds. - 9.
-If a group fails to comply to Standard 8 above, the group will be subject to Board-directed sanctions, such as suspension of gaming licences, revocation of gaming licences, and/or directives to donate all gaming proceeds to other eligible charitable organizations as approved by the AGLC. - 10.
+- 11. If a group fails to comply with Standards 8 or 9 above, or fails to meet the terms granted in an extension, the group may be subject to Board-directed sanctions, such as: (Amended Mar 2018) - a) a temporary suspension of gaming licences, resulting in a delay in conducting further charitable gaming events until the group has demonstrated that policies have been met; - b) permanent revocation of gaming licences; and/or - c) directives to donate a portion or all gaming proceeds to other eligible charitable organizations as approved by the AGLC. - 12.
 A use of proceeds not specifically accommodated in the Use of Proceeds policies is considered an ineligible use of proceeds.